-Appendix 6 Ancillary service cost allocation
+Appendix 7 Ancillary services cost allocation

 Generators provide many services in an electricity market, including ancillary services.
 It is not uncommon for generators to be providing multiple services within a market including into the balancing market, load following ancillary services and contingency mitigation ancillary services like spinning reserve and load rejection reserve.